Big Agnes Storm King 0 ReviewPrice: $350 List | $262.46 at Backcountry

 Cons: Poor warmth-to-weight ratio

-Bottom line: A comfortable bag with an integrated pad system.
+Bottom line: A unique bag with a comfortable integrated pad system.

 Like the Brooks Range Drift -10, the Storm King employs long, vertical baffles to keep the down from shifting around and creating cold spots.
 We feel this design works well in both bags, but the Storm King only has 24.5oz of 650 fill power down, compared to the Drift's 36oz of 850 fill power down, making the Drift significantly warmer.
 A fairer comparison would be the Rab Ascent 900, which has the same "0-degree" rating as the Storm King, but has 7.2oz more of the same fill power down, and a 10oz lighter materials weight.
 Our testers feel that the Storm King is a touch warmer than the Nemo Sonic and the super light Western Mountaineering Versalite.